msedd/ControlSlider/README.md

 ```
 ## License
 Copyright 2016 Marko Seifert
-ControlSlider is available under the Apache2 License.
+ControlSlider is available under the Apache 2 License.
 See the LICENSE file for more info.